 We practiced lots of moving leave-its, and she was able to successfully recall and heel past all sorts of distractions.
 We didn’t bother to practice stationary leave-its (where the dog is sitting or lying down before the distraction appears), since these didn’t have anything to do with the real-life situation she’d be placed in.

 I am now going outside with Mischief every time she goes out.
 She wears her muzzle if she’s going to be off-leash or if I can’t completely supervise her.
 If she starts to scrounge in the snow, I say “leave it” and reward her compliance with her favorite treats (a little piece of blue cheese or roast beef).

 Since my goal is for her to be responsible without my help, I jackpot her with several pieces of this food and lots of praise any time she chooses to pass a pile of poop without my prompting.
 Over time, I will start allowing her to go out on a long leash while I supervise from the doorway, and then gradually progress to allowing her off-leash freedom again.

 Coprophagia is disgusting, but like all other behavior problems, it can be solved.
 And as anyone who has ever had to clean up a mess of the sort Mischief presented me with the other night can attest, it’s well worth the effort to stop this behavior in its tracks.

 If you need little extra help solving a tough poop-eating problem with your dog, don’t be afraid to call in an expert.
 I frequently help families with this issue through private consultations.

-Have you ever dealt with a poop-eating dog?
-Please share your tips and stories in the comments!
+Tell us: Is your dog eating poop?
+Please share your tips and stories about poop-eating dogs in the comments!